A practical guide to Ofsted and cultural capital for primary schools

 According to their school inspection handbook, Ofsted’s definition of cultural capital is:

-“As part of making the judgement about the quality of education, inspectors will consider the extent to which schools are equipping pupils with the knowledge and cultural capital they need to succeed in life.
+“As part of making the judgement about the How good or bad something is. of education, inspectors will consider the extent to which schools are equipping pupils with the knowledge and cultural capital they need to Achieving a set goal or target. in life.
 Our understanding of ‘knowledge and cultural capital’ is derived from the following wording in the national curriculum: ‘It is the essential knowledge that pupils need to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement.’”

 Schools of thought: what are people saying about it?